ingydotnet/helmys-hook-merge-list-example/ReadMe.md

 ```

+## Alternative Setups

+There are several ways to set up this kind of post-renderer.

-## Hosting Hooks Online
+### Hosting HelmYS Hooks Online

-The example above requires a hook file, a merge library file and the values
+The example above in "Synopsis" used a local HelmYS hook file.
-override file.

 These files can be hosted on the web if you want to share or reuse them in
 various contexts.